stabla/soundColor/README.md

 #### Errors
 Actually, it's not running on mobile devices.

-In view of the IE not supporting Web Audio API (http://caniuse.com/#feat=audio-api), soundColor not working in IE. Sorry. (but if someone use IE, please, help the world, and tell him about Mozilla).
+In view IE not supporting Web Audio API (http://caniuse.com/#feat=audio-api), soundColor not working in IE. Sorry. (but if someone use IE, please, help the world, and tell him about Mozilla).

 If it's not running on Chrome, you can delete the
 > crossorigin="anonymous"